mashupgarage/MG-Eng-Playbook/standards/project-setup/tech-services-checklist.md

 ## Staging Server

 To preview and test out updates before deploying to production, we recommend having a staging environment.
 Developers and QA specialists can use this environment to check if everything is working as intended then ship to production once approved.
 We recommend `Gigalixir` to set this up.
 Our previous projects have used `Heroku` but it is no longer recommended.
-If the project is mostly a front-end project, we recommend `Netlify`.
+If the project is mostly a front-end project, we recommend `Netlify` or `Vercel`.